Yarra Hills Secondary College – an eLearning journey

 Does my student need a Microsoft Account or Google account for the BYOD senior school laptop?

-The short answer is no, your student does not need a Microsoft Account nor Google account.
-The unique Yarra Hills Secondary College login ID and password (mentioned above) will be used exclusively to access all College educational resources from the device.
-This includes, Moodle, Compass, Email, Clickview and Office 365 web based applications.
-It is the intention throughout the College that any email correspondence your student/s have with their teachers is through the provided Yarra Hills Secondary College ID and Email system.
+Since the introduction of Windows 11, students need a Microsoft Account to login to their devices, see above.
+The unique Yarra Hills SC login ID and password will be used exclusively to access all College educational resources from the device.
+This includes, Moodle, Compass, Email, Clickview and Microsoft 365 web based applications.
+It is the intention throughout the College that any email correspondence your student/s have with their teachers is through the provided Yarra Hills SC ID and Email system.
 Third party email is discouraged on any student BYOD.

-What if our device has a 3G/4G card with internet access?
+What if our device has a 4G/5G card with internet access?

-The College recommends that all devices are Wi-Fi only (see Minimum Device Specification) which will enable connection to the internet through our own content filters and via home (or portable) Wi-Fi networks.
+The College recommends that all devices are Wi-Fi only (see Minimum Device Specification) which will enable connection to the internet through the Department of Education content filters.
 The College cannot monitor or be responsible for content accessed outside of our network.

-Would 32 or 64GB be enough hard drive storage on a BYOD senior school laptop?
+Would 120GB be enough hard drive storage on a BYOD senior school laptop?

-Can I use an old Windows 7 or Windows 8 laptop?
+Can I use an old Windows 10 laptop?

 The College ICT support team will not deny the connection of older devices.
 As technology moves at a rapid pace, we have seen students struggle with devices that unfortunately no longer make their BYOD journey a rewarding one.